samvera/hyrax/README.md

 Hyrax is a [Ruby on Rails Engine](https://guides.rubyonrails.org/engines.html) built by the [Samvera community](https://samvera.org).
 Hyrax provides a foundation for creating many different digital repository applications.

-_**Note:** As a Rails Engine, Hyrax is not an web application.
+_**Note:** As a Rails Engine, Hyrax is not a web application.
 To build your digital repository using Hyrax you must mount the Hyrax engine within a Rails application.
 We call an application that mounts Hyrax a "Hyrax-based application" (or sometimes a "Hyrax Application")._

 Hyrax offers the ability to: